cardano-foundation/cardano-academy/courses/Aiken/scripts/unit_15_utxo_state_transitions.md

 In the UTxO model, what happens to a UTxO once it is spent?

-A. It can be reused in future transactions
+A. It can be reused in future transactions.
-B. It is partially consumed
+B. It is partially consumed.
-**C. It is completely consumed and removed from the UTxO set**
+**C. It is completely consumed and removed from the UTxO set**.
-D. It is transferred to a new owner
+D. It is transferred to a new owner.

 How does the account model handle state transitions?

-A. Each transaction triggers a state transition
+A. Each transaction triggers a state transition.
-**B. Transactions are bundled into blocks, and each block triggers a state transition**
+**B. Transactions are bundled into blocks, and each block triggers a state transition**.
-C. State transitions occur only when a new user joins the network
+C. State transitions occur only when a new user joins the network.
-D. State transitions are managed by a central authority
+D. State transitions are managed by a central authority.

 What is the primary role of a smart contract on Cardano?

-A. To execute complex computations
+A. To execute complex computations.
-B. To facilitate cross-shard communication
+B. To facilitate cross-shard communication.
-C. To manage user accounts
+C. To manage user accounts.
-**D. To validate transactions**
+**D. To validate transactions**.